View the full Operations Conference agenda here.

 Pipeline Safety Management Systems and Safety Culture: What You Can Learn from PG&E’s Journey

-Speaker: Stephen Sass, Pacific Gas and Electric Company
+Speaker: Stephen Sass, Process Safety Engineer, Expert, Pacific Gas and Electric Company

 A positive Safety Culture is essential to your company’s safety performance.
 Implementing a PSMS, and each of its 10 essential elements, will strengthen your organization’s safety culture.
 But what exactly is a Safety Culture – and how does it differ from traditional Safety practices?
 What additional tools can be provided to leadership to reinforce a safety culture?
 How can progress and improvement be measured?
 This session will provide a practical view into one organization’s approach to implementing a PSMS Safety Culture.
 We will also share their experiences – what worked and what they would do differently.